Published on 3/27/2020

 There is a new hope for small businesses due to a recent amendment to Chapter 11 of the Bankruptcy Code.
 A new subchapter to the Bankruptcy Code including a provision directed at helping small businesses became effective on February 19, 2020.
 Known as the Small Business Reorganization Act and commonly referred to as Sub-chapter V, the amendment provides for a stripped-down, faster, and less expensive bankruptcy process.
 When it was enacted, the law only applied to businesses that had $2,725,625 or less in debt.
 When President Trump signed the Coronavirus Aid, Relief and Economic Security Act today, among the important help for small businesses, it also contained a temporary increase to the Subchapter V debt limit up to $7.5 million.
 This change in debt limit opens the bankruptcy relief process to a whole new business sector.

 Please visit our COVID-19 Alerts and Resources for Businesses page for an updated list of local and federal resources, along with additional Ryan Swanson COVID-19 practice alerts.

-This message has been released by the Bankruptcy, Finance & Restructuring group at Ryan, Swanson & Cleveland, PLLC to advise of recent developments in the law.
+This message has been released by the Corporate Bankruptcy, Finance & Restructuring group at Ryan, Swanson & Cleveland, PLLC to advise of recent developments in the law.
 Because each situation is different, this information is intended for general information purposes only and is not intended to provide legal advice on any specific facts and circumstances.
 Ryan, Swanson & Cleveland, PLLC is a full-service law firm located in Seattle, Washington.